Yemen's Houthis increase pressure with oil port attacks as truce talks drag on | Headlines

 Yemen's Houthi group is piling on pressure to extract economic gains in U.N.-led talks for an extended truce deal with attacks on oil ports in government-held areas, which officials say have disrupted crude exports, choking state revenues.

+A joint statement by the U.S., British and French ambassadors on Thursday called on the Houthis to immediately cease such attacks, saying "economic warfare will only exacerbate the conflict and humanitarian crisis" in Yemen.
+Last month, Yemen's Saudi-backed government said its forces intercepted armed drones launched against al-Dhabba oil terminal in Hadhramaut as an oil tanker was preparing to enter.

-Rashad Al-Alimi, the head of the presidential council that acts as Yemen's government, which holds the south, told an Arab summit last week that Houthi attacks on ports in Hadhramaut and Shabwa led to a halt in exports there, saying the group sought to "hamper the council's reform efforts focused on services and livelihoods".
-The seven-year war between a military coalition led by Saudi Arabia and the Iran-aligned Houthi movement has divided Yemen, with the Houthis largely holding the north.
+Rashad Al-Alimi, head of Yemen's Saudi-backed presidential council based in the south, said last week that Houthi attacks on ports in Hadhramaut and Shabwa led to a halt in exports there, saying the group sought to "hamper the council's reform efforts focused on services and livelihoods".
+The seven-year war between a military coalition led by Saudi Arabia and the Iran-aligned Houthis has divided Yemen, with the movement largely holding the north.

 Houthi military spokesman Yahya Sarea said on Thursday the operations served to safeguard Yemen's oil wealth for its people and "foremost for public sector wages across Yemen".
 The attacks come as U.N.-led talks continue for an expanded truce deal that includes a mechanism for payment of civil service wages, which the Houthis criticised for not including members of the armed forces.
 An initial truce expired on Oct.
 2.

-"It is clear this is a pressure tool that the Houthis are using to realise additional economic gains in the talks, and not an intention for full military escalation," said Yemeni analyst Maysaa Shuja Al-Deen.
-A Houthi spokesperson was not immediately available for comment.
+'PRESSURE TOOL' "It is clear this is a pressure tool that the Houthis are using to realise additional economic gains in the talks, and not an intention for full military escalation," said Yemen analyst Maysaa Shuja Al-Deen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)